-Brattleboro again mulls mask mandate in public spaces
+Brattleboro again requires masking in public indoor spaces

-The board voted to lift the mask mandate for vaccinated people in indoor spaces in June.
+Earlier this summer, the board had voted to lift the mask mandate for vaccinated people in indoor spaces.

 Follow more of AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic